 - The St. Joseph Convention & Visitors Bureau was established by Buchanan County voters in 1993 with the purpose of advertising and promoting tourism in Buchanan County, Missouri.

-- In 2021, Buchanan County generated over $200.6 Million in tourism-related economic impact, as reported directly from the Missouri Department of Revenue.
+- In 2022, Buchanan County generated over $216 million in tourism-related spending, as reported directly from the Missouri Department of Revenue.

-- In 2021, 119 conventions, sporting events, motorcoaches, and school groups were hosted in St. Jo with an estimated economic impact of 2.7 million dollars; Rebounding nicely from 2020.
+- In 2022, 208 conventions, sporting events, motorcoaches, and school groups were hosted in St. Jo with an estimated economic impact of $4.9 million; Rebounding nicely from 2020.

-About NTTW: This year’s theme elevates how the travel industry can restore the workforce, help communities recover, foster sustainability, usher in new innovations, and reconnect travelers in the U.S. and around the world.
+About NTTW: This year marks the 40th annual National Travel & Tourism Week, and elevates how the travel industry can restore the workforce, help communities recover, foster sustainability, usher in new innovations, and reconnect travelers in the U.S. and around the world.

 Celebrated annually during the first full week in May, Congress created NTTW in 1983 to elevate the economic power of travel in the U.S. The 39th annual NTTW (May 1-7) arrives as the industry looks ahead to future growth and success following the challenges of the past two years.